cindyliu/p4.plesiosaur.us/README.md

 Originally, I had planned to make it a more social website where users could initiate games with other users, but that turned out to be more difficult than I could handle in the time I had (which was much shorter than it could have been, and I’m really sorry this is so late).
+But that explains why there are occasionally patches of code that aren't currently being used.

+Lastly, I tried my best to put together a representative word list of reasonably common but not mundane 5-letter words, but I've no idea how good of a job I did, really.
+On the other hand, I learned a bunch of useful Unix text file manipulation commands....